UCSBCarpentry/2021-12-14-ucsb-gitbash/_episodes/14-github.md

 {: .language-bash}

 ~~~
-Hi Vlad!
+Hi User.name!
 You've successfully authenticated, but GitHub does not provide shell access.
 ~~~
 {: .output}